 In [8] a set of LTE parameters is evaluated.
-The study shows consistency and correlation among the Reference Signal Strength Indicator (RSSI), Reference Signal Received Power (RSRP), Reference Signal Receiver Quality (RSRQ), and packet loss.
-A decrease in RSSI, RSRP, and RSRQ cause packet loss to increase.
+The study shows consistency and correlation among the Reference Signal Strength Indicator (RSSI), Reference Signal Received Power (RSRP), Reference Signal Receiver Quality (RSRQ), and lost packets.
+A decrease in RSSI, RSRP, and RSRQ cause increased of lost packets.
 These parameters impact video quality over an LTE cellular network.